viaacode/sftp-lite-connector/README.md

 * getFile : Get a single file's information
 * getFileContent :  Get a single file's content as a stream
 * uploadStream : Upload a file to the SFTP server

-Modifications were made by VIAA vzw.
-This fork uses the Apache Commons FTP library instead of the jsch library used by the original connector.